Christian monastery possibly pre-dating Islam found in UAE - NewsBreak

 Cameroonian President Paul Biya marks 40 years in power

-President Paul Biya of Cameroon is marking 40 years in power but staying out of the spotlight as questions swirl around the 89-year-old leader
+YAOUNDE, Cameroon — (AP) — President Paul Biya of Cameroon marked 40 years in power Sunday but stayed out of the spotlight as questions swirled about the 89-year-old who is the only leader most of the country's people have ever known.
+Biya has not appeared in public since...

 Warrior Kings Who Led Their Own Armies